adamtysonsmith/jade2html/README.md

 4. Develop your site using Jade templates and any data source you like, whether static JSON or MongoDB, etc
 5. Write the routes and controllers as usual
 6. To test during development, simply `node app` or `npm run dev`
-7. To compile your final product run `npm run compile`
+7. To compile your final static website run `npm run compile`

 ##Directions for Setting Up Your Compilation